Obsidian-StudiosInc/jtsys/README.md

 does not have any external depdencies.

 ## Usage
 Instructions on usage will come.
-This is still in early development, usage could change drastically.
-Thus no tags or releases yet.
 The basics, build using gradle or javac.
 To use call auth or settle after auth.
 Then parse the returned LinkedHashMap.

 Requires a valid TSYS merchant account for the Sierra (aka Vital) platform.
 Visit [TSYS Merchant Solutions](http://tsysmerchantsolutions.com/) for